pankajjagtapp/Smart_Contract_Assignment_Coursera/README.md

 # Smart_Contract_Assignment_Coursera
-I have completed the Smart Contract Course Assignment on Coursera offered by University at Buffalo.
-This assignment was in 2 parts and part 1 had 6 tasks.
-I have uploaded both the parts here.
+The completed Smart Contract Course Assignment by Coursera.
+This was offered by University at Buffalo in 2 parts.
+Part 1 had 6 tasks and just 1 task in Part 2.
+I have uploaded both the parts here in two separate files.

+Please do use it for reference and reference only :P Feel free to notify me for changes and upgrades.